prathapaparna/Kubernetes-techcloudifyme/Deployment-strategies/README.md

 **Rolling update:** Start new pods with the new version and Gradually scale down the old pods as the new ones become ready.
  - An example Spec: section in the manifest file could look like this:
 ![image](https://github.com/user-attachments/assets/0fd6f749-c5bb-4175-b3dc-c541d6f8bec5)

+- **MaxSurge** specifies the maximum number of pods the Deployment is allowed to create at one time.
+- **MaxUnavailable** specifies the maximum number of pods that are allowed to be unavailable during the rollout.
 - To achieve this, **Readiness probes** are used:
 - Once the readiness probe detects the new version of the application is available, the old version of the application is removed.
 If there is a problem, the rollout can be stopped and rolled back to the previous version, avoiding downtime across the entire cluster.